apache/fineract/README.md

 Version
 ==========

-The mifosx platform is currently still in BETA.
-That means its likely that there will be changes to the Platform API so any use or development against is at your own risk.
+The mifos-platform (project named 'Mifos X') has reached <b>public release version</b>.

+That means there is a published and stable API.
+This API is documented in the api-docs under <b>Full API Matrix</b>.

-Latest stable release: <a target="_blank" href="https://github.com/openMF/mifosx/tree/mifosplatform-0.12.0.beta" title="mifosplatform-0.12.0.beta">mifosplatform-0.12.0.beta</a>
+Latest stable release: <a target="_blank" href="https://github.com/openMF/mifosx/tree/mifosplatform-1.0.0" title="mifosplatform-1.0.0">mifosplatform-1.0.0</a>

 License
 =============